This was TRULY a trip of a lifetime.

 So in terms of the Dead Sea tour stop itself, this was definitely my least favorite part of the tour for me.
 First of all, the public beach where they took us was kind of…gross mud.
 It was heavily-trodden, crowded and looked icky and didn’t appeal to me at all.
 And because of all the mud in the water, the pictures were blah.
 Also also (just between us), that salt water BURNS in all sorts of places.
 All the places.
 Just saying.
 No one prepared me for that.
 And I feel it’s my duty to you…

-Sooooo that wraps up our epic week in Israel and Jordan!
+Sooooo that wraps up our epic 7-day Israel and Jordan itinerary!
 Once we got back to Jerusalem from the tour, I spent a bit more time at Mahane Yehuda and then our flight was at 9pm that night (so we left Jerusalem in late afternoon to ensure we didn’t run into security issues.

 Pin this image!